Is this one of those weird “Why is a Raven like a writing desk?” moments?

 So, you want hats? (is the cat picture not enough?)

 Obviously, you need to be a writer, you need to learn from and technique.
 Mostly this is done by a) practising writing over and over b) reading… LOTS.
 It’s not enough to just have a great idea, you need to hone that skill.

 Whether you are self-publishing or traditionally publishing YOU need to be editing your novel.
-It needs to go through several “drafts” with you editing.
+It needs to go through several “drafts” with you doing the editing.

 No, not just for spelling errors (but that needs to be done too), learn how to edit, learn what it takes to structurally edit your work, copy-edit your work, line edit… see, there are so many types of edits!